Timeline of violent incidents at the United States Capitol: September 11, 2001

 On September 11, 2001, members of the Islamic terrorist group Al Qaeda hijacked and took control of the cockpits of four airliners in the United States.
 Two of these planes struck the two towers of the World Trade Center in New York, completely destroying that complex.
 A third plane struck The Pentagon, causing severe damage.
 The fourth plane, United Airlines Flight 93, departed from Newark, New Jersey, bound for San Francisco with 44 people on board.
 About 46 minutes later, while the plane was over Ohio, four hijackers took control of the plane.
-Hijacker Ziad Jarrah, who had been trained as a pilot, took control of the plane, reversing its westward course to the southeast, toward Washington.
+Hijacker Ziad Jarrah, who had been trained as a pilot, reversed its westward course to the southeast, toward Washington.